ssep/leagues/README.md

 ### HTTP API

 The HTTP API functionality is implemented on top of [maru](https://github.com/elixir-maru/maru) Framework.
+Application is started by default using port `8080`

 Two formats are supported for the data: